tableau/tabcmd/docs/tabcmd2_cmd.md

 * **Permissions**: To export, you must have the **Export Image** permission.
 By default, this permission is Allowed or Inherited for all roles, although permissions can be set per workbook or view.

-* **Exporting data**: To export just the data for a view, use the \-\-csv option.
+* **Exporting data**: To export just the data for a view, use the `--csv` option.
 This exports the summary data used in a view to a .csv file.

 * **Specifying the view, workbook, or data to export**:

     * Use part of the URL to identify what to export, specifically the "workbook/view" string as it appears in the URL for the workbook or view.
-Do not use the “friendly name,” and exclude the :iid=<n> session ID at the end of the URL.
+Do not use the “friendly name,” and exclude the `:iid=<n>` session ID at the end of the URL.

         For example, the Tableau sample view Global Temperatures in the Regionalworkbook has a URL similar to this: <server_name>/#/views/Regional/GlobalTemperatures?:iid=3